briansgithub/music_visualizer/README.md

 |Shift + **E** | Linearly scale up bar heights.|
 |Shift + **W** | Linearly scale down bar heights.|

-"Left-handed mode" mirrors all of the keyboard shortcuts (except 'r') on the keyboard.

-Colored rectangles are captured on each beat and indicate the loudest pitch class at that time.
-Left click on a Beat Rectangle to jump to that time in the song.
+Color Schemes:

-"Linear, chromatic" coloring: starts with red on the tonic and gets more blue closer to the Major 7th.
+* "Linear, chromatic" coloring: starts with red on the tonic and gets more blue closer to the Major 7th.
+* "Consonance order" coloring: colors the notes based on the consonance of the interval they make with respect to the tonic note.
+Consonance is approximated as when multiples of the smaller wavelength fit exactly within a multiple of the larger wavelength.
+The fewer wavelengths required before the nodes of the two waves overalap, the more consonant the interval.
+Specifically, consonance is defined here as the least common multiple of the numerator and denominator of the frequency ratio with respect to the tonic which define the interval in Just Intonation tuning.

-"Circle of Fifths" coloring: redder pitch classes have a more sharp key signature.
+* "Circle of Fifths" coloring: redder pitch classes have a more sharp key signature.
 Bluer pitch classes have a more flat key signature.
 Magenta note has +/- 6 sharps/flats.

-"Consonance order" coloring: colors the notes based on the consonance of the interval they make with respect to the tonic.
-Consonance is defined here as the least common multiple of the numerator and denominator of the frequency ratio with respect to the tonic which define the interval in Just Intonation tuning.

 |Interval	    |num	|den	|LCM    |
 | ---------     | ----- | ----- | ----- |